 To begin, launch ICE (if it isn't already running), and you should be presented with an empty workbench.
-ICE provides three options for creating new items.
+Navigate to the ICE Perspective by choosing Window > Perspective > Other and scrolling to ICE in the pop-up view.
+In this Perspective, ICE provides three options for creating new items.
 The user may click on the green plus icon (+) located near the top-right corner of the Item Viewer, click on the New Item button in the main ICE toolbar, or choose File > Create an Item.
 This will launch a dialog prompting you to select a task (or Item) to create (see Fig. 20).
 Find Caebat Model Builder in the Item Selector list and click Finish.